hazaarlabs/hazaar-mvc/docs/src/docs/start/configuration.md

 created by the application during execution.
 Any timers that are prefixed with an underscore (_) are pre-stage timers, meaning they hold the execution time between the global start time and the start of the timer stage.

-* **global** - The global timer is available in all Hazaar\Timer objects and is the time between when the Hazaar MVC application.php file is loaded (known as the global start time) and now.
+* **global** - The global timer is available in all Hazaar\Timer objects and is the time between when the Hazaar application.php file is loaded (known as the global start time) and now.
 * **init** - The time taken to initialise the Hazaar\Application object.
 This includes everything that occurs in the Hazaar\Application constructor, such as initialising the class loader, loading the configuration and setting up the application environment.